The Swift Effect: What Brands Can Learn from Taylor Swift

 Social listening data can often be noisy and messy.
-You’re always going to pick up stuff you don’t actually want.
-Sometimes this will be negligible, but often it can throw any insights off.
+You’re always going to pick up stuff that’s not relevant to your search criteria.
+Sometimes, this will be negligible, but often, it can throw any insights off.

-The firstt thing to do is manually check what you’ve collected.
-You don’t need to look at every single datapoint, but if something’s gone wrong you’ll be able to spot it.
+The first thing to do is manually check what you’ve collected.
+You don’t need to look at every single data point, but if something’s gone wrong, you’ll be able to spot it.

-For example you’ve decided to collect Twitter mentions around the UK soccer team Chelsea.
-You pick up mentions of ‘Chelsea’, but with it comes a load of stuff about the location, the TV show Made in Chelsea, and people called Chelsea.
+For example, you’ve decided to collect posts on X (formerly Twitter) around the UK soccer team Chelsea.
+You pick up mentions of ‘Chelsea,’ but with it comes a load of stuff about the location, the TV show Made in Chelsea, and people called Chelsea.

 After that, your data will be far more focused.
 The main lesson is not to take your first set of results for granted.
-Check and double-check them before assuming your data is useful.
+You are never going to get it right the first time, and it will always be a process of constant refinement.
+Check and double-check your results before assuming your data is useful.

 This is where the free courses we mentioned will come in handy.
 It can be tough to know where to start, especially with a large dataset.
-The aim of your project will useful in guiding this process though.
-Meanwhile making sure there’s enough data is important too.
+The goal of your project will be useful in guiding this process.
+Meanwhile, making sure there’s enough data is important too.

-Advising on how to analyze data is whole other blog post, but here’s a few common things to look out for that offer some insight:
+Advising on how to analyze data is a whole other blog post, but here are a few common things to look out for that offer some insight:

-If you’re going to be collected data indefinitely, it’s important to get this right as early on as possible.
-If after six months you realise you’ve been collecting the wrong data or missing important areas a lot of hard work is going to go to waste.
+If you’re going to be collecting data indefinitely, it’s important to get this right as early on as possible.
+If, after six months, you realize you’ve been collecting the wrong data or missing important areas, a lot of hard work is going to go to waste.

 As we said before, get all of the relevant teams involved.
 Get continuous feedback to spot any problems quickly.
-Don’t get lazy.
 Conversations online evolve rapidly.
 New words, products, and even memes could end up skewing your data unexpectedly.
 Always check your results.